bant.io - Sales University Courses

 Create a hands-on experience

 Test your demonstration on others in your organization to solicit honest feedback about how engaging it is can be helpful.
-Be relentless about revising the boring parts until you have a sales demo optimized to engage your audience all the way through.
+Be relentless about revising the boring parts until you have a sales demo optimized to engage your audience Maximize my Growth through.

 You’ve given a demo; now what?